Sumboard

 How to Structure Your Markup Without Pricing Yourself Out

 The standard advice is to apply a 1.5x markup to your white-label provider's cost.
-If you're paying €499/month for a comprehensive analytics solution, charge clients €750-€800.
+If you're paying €499/month for a complete analytics solution, charge clients €750-€800.

 That upfront work deserves compensation beyond the monthly markup.
 The agencies we've seen succeed treat analytics pricing in two phases: